The Beat Beginner

 Pearl is a Japanese drum company.
 At one point, I remember Pearl being the most popular drum brand in the world.
 This was around the early 2000s.

 One of the standout things I’ve always loved about Pearl is the quality of the brand’s entry-level sets.
-Whether you’re getting the Roadshow or Export, you’ll likely be good with your choice until you hit the point of needing something more professional.
+Whether you’re getting the Roadshow (in Europe) or Export, you’ll likely be good with your choice until you hit the point of needing something more professional.

 These are the two kits I recommend most to my drum students.